Balkarn/LiveFeed/README.md

 1. Run the PHP webserver on port 80
 2. Run the Python file: "/server/python/api.py"
-3. Run the command npm-run in the terminal in the directory "livefeed-frontend"
+3. Run the command "npm start" in the terminal in the directory "livefeed-frontend"